Monday, June 30, 2025

 What am I up to this week?

-Friday 5:30-8:30 I’m back at Garden of the Gods Club in the Grand View Restaurant playing instrumental guitar tunes again.
-I’m really enjoying playing so many interesting guitar tunes and adapting so many songs I usually sing into instrumental tunes.
-I’d love to have you there if you’re up for a really nice view of Pikes peak and the Garden of the Gods with some good food and my music.
+Sunday brunch 11-2 I’ll be at the Garden of the Gods Club in the Grand View Restaurant again.
+I’d love to have you come out if you’re in the area.
+The view from this place is something you’ve gotta see with a pond, green lawn, and bushes leading to Garden of the Gods and Pikes Peak beyond.
 Reservations are at 888-994-3156 or you can usually sit at the bar or the small table near me in the bar.

 ——